jkthomps21/Employee-Directory/README.md

 # Employee Directory
 [![Generic Badge](https://img.shields.io/badge/License-MIT-green.svg)](https://shields.io)

 This is an employee directory React app that generates a table using JSON data.
 It allows the user to sort and filter through employees.
-You can test the application [here]()
+You can test the application [here](https://jkthomps21.github.io/Employee-Directory/).

 ## User Story
 ```